pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+This signs the payload of the token, uses a passcode as a hash.
+Signature way it signs the JWT token.
 ---

 - [ ] Right now our secret is not so secret.
 Add a new environment variable to your `nodemon.json` file that stores the secret code.
 Then, use it in your `auth.js` file. _NOTE: Make sure to restart your server!_

+Okay!

 ---